jaypipes/articles/db/uuid-vs-integer.md

 approximately an order of magnitude greater than the small database.
 And the large database is another order of magnitude greater than the medium.

-It's important to note that for the MySQL tests, the "large" database size represented an `order_details` table that was greater than the total size of the InnoDB buffer pool used by the server (128MB).
+It's worth noting that for the MySQL tests, the "large" database size represented an `order_details` table that was greater than the total size of the InnoDB buffer pool used by the server (128MB).
 You will note the impact of exhausting the buffer pool and needing to spool records off disk in some of the